 A commonly used technique in recruiting is to create a talent pool of interesting candidates.
-To apprehend the benefits of having a talent pool and how to set it up, it is important to understand what a talent pool is in the first place.
+To apprehend the benefits of having a talent pool and how to set it up, it is important to first understand what a talent pool is.

 What is a talent pool?

-A talent pool is a collection of profiles of candidates that have expressed an interest in you as an employer.
+A talent pool is a collection of profiles of candidates that have expressed an interest in you as an employer, they often have the skills and potential to take on new roles within your organisation.
 Candidates in your talent pool view your company as a suitable potential employer and possibly see it as the next step of their future career.

 Why is it important to have a talent pool?